A look at COVID-19 reopening plans across the country

 The province's reopening plan begins with a transition period during which some health restrictions, like limits on gatherings, will loosen.

-Requirements for testing and self-isolation lift entirely for fully vaccinated Canadian travellers on Canada Day, while those requirements ease over the next few months for travellers with just one dose of a COVID-19 vaccine.
+Requirements for testing and self-isolation lifted entirely for fully vaccinated Canadian travellers on Canada Day, while those requirements will ease over the next few months for travellers with just one dose of a COVID-19 vaccine.

 If case counts, hospitalization and vaccination targets are met, the province expects to reopen dance floors as early as Aug.
 15, and lift capacity restrictions on businesses, restaurants and lounges while maintaining physical distancing between tables.